Car safety ratings guide

 What are car safety ratings in Canada?

-A car’s safety rating is determined by a series of crash tests and its safety features.
+A car’s safety rating is determined by a series of crash tests and the vehicle’s safety features.
 Car safety ratings in Canada are vehicle safety scores that are used to determine how well a vehicle will protect you in a crash or help you avoid a crash.
-These scores are determined by several main institutions based on a series of crash tests.
+These scores are determined by multiple institutions based on a series of crash tests.

 You can use Canadian car safety ratings to determine how safe the car you want to buy is overall.
 You can also use these ratings to see how the car performs in certain situations – for example, if you get into a rollover or are involved in a head-on collision.